 St Paul's cathedral and that some marginal impact on heritage interests was "inevitable with any major development".

 He acknowledged that the tower would be "an elegant, graceful and well proportioned structure" and would contribute to the

 overall supply of office accommodation in the City, as well as boosting the economy.

+The tower recently passed the 150m mark.
 For more information see the construction schedule

 237m | Floors: